 PIRI has five major objectives:

-- Research (basic and clinical) – To conduct internationally recognised research into perinatal depression and anxiety, prematurity, infancy, parenting and intervention; to disseminate results through publications (academic journal articles and books) and conferences, as well as to parents.
+- Research (basic and clinical) – To conduct internationally recognised research into perinatal depression and anxiety, prematurity, infancy, prevention and intervention; to disseminate results through publications (academic journal articles and books) and conferences, as well as to parents.
 Major research initiatives relate to improving parent mental health and optimizing infant cognitive, emotional and social development.
 Click here for more on PIRI’s Research.

 - Model Clinic – The clinic supports our clinical research trial centre and also rolls out evaluated Parent-Infant Research Institute (PIRI) programs as a model treatment centre (the Infant Clinic) for perinatal mental health difficulties (antenatal and postnatal anxiety, depression, adjustment problems and parent-infant difficulties).

 - Public Health Initiatives – To increase the evidence base for screening for perinatal depression and pathways to care; to enhance community awareness and reduce stigma of parent and infant mental health issues; perinatal treatments from conception to 2 years.

-- Policy – To provide high quality information to influence policy and advocate for parent-infant well-being and for the translation of research knowledge into real-world services.
+- Policy – To provide high quality information to influence government policy, advocate for parent-infant well-being and for the translation of research knowledge into real-world services.